btcpayserver/blog/blog/_posts/btcpay-server-2-4-0.md

 - More granular wallet management permissions
 - Subscription refunds and notification email improvements
 - Point of Sale tax configuration for tips and tax-inclusive pricing
+- New e-commerce and Point of Sale integrations
 - Wallet transaction search and date filters
 - Shopify plugin update required
 - Lightning Network component updates